Effective decision making for boards of directors: Three easy steps

 Third meeting: Final presentation and proposal

 Much like at the end of a college course or trying to sell a product or service to a group of potential customers, the final presentation is the most important step in the decision-making process.
 It is the closer, the final act.
-With the proposal, project or issue in a final format, with options and recommendations can be presented to the board (where possible).
+With the proposal, project or issue in a final format, options and recommendations can be presented to the board (where possible).

 There are no surprises.